-The above things must be presented to all personnel who are involved in any manner.
-If required targeted training courses should be developed, making the Risk Management training Report an effective management instrument.
-The Risk Management Report establishes the document of reference for the entire Risk Management process.
+The above aspects must be presented to all personnel who are involved in any way.
+Targeted training courses should be developed if necessary, making the Risk Management Report an effective management instrument.
+The Risk Management Report establishes the reference document for the entire Risk Management process.

-The Planning step defines the risk control methods, that is:
+The Planning step defines the risk control methods that are:

-- Interpretation, sending or storing of incoming data for the control process;
+- Interpretation, transmission, or storage of incoming data for the control process

-- Appropriate level and localization for the decisions and actions the operative procedures and/or practice;
+- Appropriate level and localization for the decisions and actions of the operational procedures and practices

 - Control instruments

-- Interpretation, sending or storing of output data from the control process.
+- Interpretation, transmission, or storage of output data from the control process.

-The planning activity is documented in the Risk Management strategies Plan.
-As the planning step is mainly directed toward coordinating all activities and their communication it is recommended that the position of a Risk Manager is created.
+The planning activity is documented in the Risk Management Strategies Plan.
+As the planning step is mainly directed toward coordinating all activities and their communication, it is recommended that the position of Risk Manager be created.

 7. Checking and Supervision

-One time plan is not enough in risk management process.
-It is important that Checking and supervision are carried out time and again.
-The checking and supervision results must be always documented, evaluated and recorded.
+One-time planning is not enough in the risk management process.
+It is essential that checking and supervision are carried out from time to time.
+The results of checking and maintenance must always be documented, evaluated, and recorded.

-Risk Management Process is not a one time but a dynamic process.
-And that is why it must be reviewed in a sufficiently frequent manner.
-It must be based upon the experience gathered in a direct manner (w.r.t the organization) or indirectly (outside of the organization.
+The Risk Management Process is not one-time but dynamic.
+That is why it must be reviewed frequently enough.
+It should be based on experience gathered directly (within the organization) or indirectly (outside the organization).
 The purpose of such an activity should be:

 - Evaluating possible evolutions that concern any phase of the process

-- Evaluating the efficiency and effectiveness of the adopted Risk Management Plan
+- Assess the efficiency and effectiveness of the adopted Risk Management Plan

-If revisions are made, another Risk Management process Report must be created which is updated with respect to the changes that were made.
+If revisions are made, another Risk Management Process Report must be created and updated concerning the changes made.